constantinesan77/Django-Project/README.md

 # Django-Project
-Hello everyone, this is my first project on Django!
+Hello everyone, this is my first project on Django!!!

 You can open my project with IDE - PyCharm, or other IDE.
 You need to install Python and Django.